 Caitlin Dwyer (Program Manager) - Caitlin has her Bachelor of Arts in Fine Art Photography and Creative Writing.
 She has traveled to the Marshall Islands and assists in coordinating our specialty medical teams.
 Any volunteer who has served with us in the last few years knows what a difference Caitlin's expertise has made on our pre-trip process.
 In her free time, she works on photography, writing, and healthy cooking.

-Eril Morales (Administrative Assistant) - Eril holds a Bachelor's of Science in Society & Environment, with a focus in public health, justice and sustainability.
+Eril Morales (Admin Assistant & Public Health Liaison) - Eril holds a Bachelor's of Science in Society & Environment, with a focus in public health, justice and sustainability.
 Prior to joining Canvasback, she completed an internship at an education non profit in Sydney, Australia, where she provided literacy workshops and mentorship to their Aboriginal and marginalized communities.
 Proud to be Pilipinx and first generation, she is eager to use her experience and skills to work with the Marshallese, learn more about their cultural traditions, and assist with productivity back in the office space.

 Brenda Davis, RD (Head Dietitian) - Brenda, a registered dietitian, is a leader in her field and an internationally acclaimed speaker.
 She is co-author of eight books, including Defeating Diabetes.
 She is the lead dietitian in Canvasback's diabetes research project in Majuro, Marshall Islands.
 Brenda is a past chair of the Vegetarian Nutrition Dietetic Practice Group of the American Dietetic Association.